Identifying Preferences in the Clientele of a Coffeehouse

 3. Which products are often bought together?

-The analysis began with receipt data exported as CSV files from the cash register system—45,583 receipts spanning 10-05-2019 to 20-05-2022.
-A second CSV file contained the categories and corresponding products.
-Combining these two datasets enabled me to conduct the analyses.
-Finally, I presented my findings to the client in both a report and a presentation.
-This allowed him to decide whether further research was necessary, whether more advanced analyses would add value, or whether the current results were sufficient.
+I used receipt data as a starting point.
+These receipts can be exported from the cash register system as CSV files.
+In total, there are 45,583 receipts covering the period from 10-05-2019 to 20-05-2022.
+I also used a separate CSV file, exported from the same platform, which details product categories and their corresponding items.
+Combining these datasets allowed me to perform the analyses.
+Finally, I presented my findings to the client in a report and presentation.
+Based on this, he could decide whether further research was needed, more advanced analyses would add value, or the results were sufficient.

 The Challenges

-A final challenge was presenting results in a way that was clear to the client.
-Technical terms needed to be explained without oversimplifying the insights.
-I documented the findings in a written report and accompanied them with a presentation, ensuring the client gained actionable insights about the business.
+A final challenge was presenting the results in a way that was easy for the client to understand.
+Results and technical terms needed to be explained clearly without leaving out important information.
+I documented the outcomes of the analyses in a report and presented this to the client.
+The results were accompanied by explanations of the key metrics so he could gain actionable insights into his business.

 The Approach & Solution